scribe-security/docs/docs/ci-integrations/github/actions/action-bom.md

 See [Github integration](https://scribe-security.netlify.app/docs/ci-integrations/github/)

 ## Scribe service integration
-Scribe provides a set of cloud-based services to store, verify and manage the attestations and other kinds of records, enabling users to assure their supply-chain integrity. \
+Scribe provides a set of services to store, verify and manage the supply chain integrity. \
-Following are some practical integration examples of CI pipelines with the Scribe Service.
+Following are some integration examples.

 Scribe integrity flow - upload evidence using `gensbom` and download the integrity report using `valint`. \
 You may collect evidence anywhere in your workflows.